No warnings for Queensland

 - Mostly sunny.
 30% chance of a shower.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 - This forecast is also available via scheduled broadcasts on marine radio.

 - Tide Predictions

-The next routine forecast will be issued at 3:50 pm EST Thursday.
+The next routine forecast will be issued at 3:50 pm EST Sunday.